 Overdose awareness and prevention: Good information helps youth make good choices.
 This is crucial when it comes to preventing drug overdoses, alcohol and substance abuse in youth.
 Read our overdose resources for schools and parents for clear information on talking to children about drugs, complete with video examples of how to start the conversation in a way that works.
 We also have a guide on how to talk to your loved one if you believe they may be using substances unsafely.

 Tobacco, alcohol and substance use: Experimenting is a natural part of growing up.
 But when youth experiment with substances such as alcohol, tobacco and drugs it can have serious consequences.
 Get the facts on youth tobacco use and learn about youth substance use services.

 We’ve also got expert information about vaping and how to talk to your teenager about the potential risks.

 Sexual health: Modern parents know our children need clear, consistent and non-judgmental information about their bodies, sexual reproduction and sexuality.
 But these can be tough topics to broach.
 We have a comprehensive guide written by public health experts to help you learn how to talk to your school aged child about sexual education, sexual identity, and puberty.

 Healthy relationships: High school is commonly when youth experience their first romantic and dating relationships.
 Make sure your child has the knowledge and tools to form and negotiate healthy relationships that enhance their lives.
-We have advice from health professionals on how youth can talk about sex and sexuality with their partner and make sure they are ready, how to practice safer sex with information on birth control options, how to get tested for sexually transmitted diseases.
+We have advice from health professionals on how youth can talk about sex and sexuality with their partner and make sure they are ready, how to practice safer sex with information on birth control options and how to get tested for sexually transmitted infections.